Micheal-Murrish/Chanels-Cause/README.md

 * Internal links navigating threw the website for a easy user experience.
 * External links opening in a new and navigating to the exact requested address.
 * Hover affects to show what link you are picking and also what page you are on currently.
-* Responsive on all devices
+* Responsive on all devices.
+* Contact form.
+* Two videos.
+    1. Video on home page explaining Chanels Cause
+    2. Video on Heart Family Group Page was a collaboration from members of the group.
+* Images used from over the years to showcase the work we do.

 # Languages Used
 1. [HTML5](https://en.wikipedia.org/wiki/HTML5).